Search Our Database

 Prerequisites

-• Access to the email account or recovery options associated with it.
+• Access to the email account or recovery options.

-• Access to a secure, malware-free computer or device for changing account details.
+• A secure, malware-free device for changing account details.

 • Basic understanding of internet security practices.

-• Use a strong, unique password that is not used for any other account.
+• Use a strong, unique password that you have not used for any other account.

-• If you cannot access your account to change the password, use the account’s recovery process to regain control.
+• If you cannot access your account to change the password, use the account’s recovery process.
+For instance, on Gmail, click Forgot password? and follow the steps to reset it via your recovery email or phone.

 • Update your recovery email and phone number to ensure they are secure and accessible.